aishahsenin/SprixAlgo/README.txt

 Work plan

+10/2/2016
+- [TODO] Input page for each for the algorithms
+- [TODO] Need to add relevant database to support the data model
+- [TODO] Update the database model in Visio

 7/2/16 (Sunday)
-- [TODO] Link to specific algorithms on the side nav bar
+- [DONE] Link to specific algorithms on the side nav bar
 - [TODO] Delete some of the unused controllers and views

 - Created both Azure and local database